My Vegan Ethics and Plant-Based Life

 While there are many boutique vegan foods in the supermarket that appear marked up compared to the animal equivalents - a frugal vegan can still shop for far less than those who must purchase meat, eggs, or dairy.

 It's important to realize that veganism is not only about diet, and people can be plant-based without being vegan.
 In different parts of the world plant-based may mean different things, and not refer to vegan or even the vegan diet.
 Veganism is about not exploiting animals in any way, whether that be breeding them to exchange them for money, scientific experimentation, or recreation (zoos, rodeos, races, or circuses).
-Some vegans may take in pets or animals to give them sanctuary, but we attempt to do so in a way that recognizes the animal's rights.
+Some vegans may take in pets or animals to give them sanctuary, but we attempt to do so in a way that doesn't exploit them.

-Most of the time, my life is simpler this way, although admittedly, while travelling or associating with others, it can be troublesome.
-Admittedly, it is very common for vegans to receive hateful and ignorant comments, or experience social pressure.
-For me, I have never cared what other people think, and am used to being strange.
+Most of the time, my life is simpler this way, although while travelling or associating with others, it can be troublesome.
+Admittedly, it is very common for vegans to receive hateful and ignorant comments, or experience social pressure and uncomfortable situations.
+For me, I have never cared what other people think, and am used to being unconventional.
 I don't have much advice for people who are more sensitive, but I think knowing why you are doing something strengthens your backbone.
 The little bit of suffering we might feel if we go hungry at an event, or receive an insult, is nothing compared to the suffering animals are going through, or the ecological disaster caused by animal farming practices.
+I think when one truly considers the scale of the horror, the number of beings impacted and the severity of their suffering, industrial animal farming is among the most terrible things happening in the world.

 For more information on veganism see my YouTube playlist.